Sort on Published Date;

 Frank Kurie, former superintendent for the Portland company, who has been absent for a long period in Government service, will resume operations after January 1.
 He has secured a lease option on blocks 215-216 of the Stratton estate on Bull hill.

-The ground covers the Shurtloff holding of the estate, and Kurie some years ago mined a good grade of ore from the Hawk shaft on the property.
+graphic for visual presentation of text The ground covers the Shurtloff holding of the estate, and Kurie some years ago mined a good grade of ore from the Hawk shaft on the property.

-The blocks are directly over the Basket and Luce discovery at the 1500-ft. level of the American Eagle shaft, and Kurie is confident that with sinking he will open the vein nearer the surface.
+graphic for visual presentation of text The blocks are directly over the Basket and Luce discovery at the 1500-ft. level of the American Eagle shaft, and Kurie is confident that with sinking he will open the vein nearer the surface.

 Above Info was Last Updated on 30.10.2020 (11:04:30)